May 31, 2012: Mathieu defeats Isner in the longest uninterrupted match ever played at Roland-Garros

 Roland-Garros, located in the west of Paris at the edge of the Bois de Boulogne Forest, had been hosting the French Grand Slam since 1928.
 However, the French Championships on clay court had been held since 1871 at the Racing Club de France, and it was only when France was to host the Davis Cup Challenge Round that the Roland-Garros venue was built.
 It was the first and now the only Grand Slam to be played on clay, the slowest surface, which made it the hardest tournament to win from a physical perspective.
 As Roland-Garros was also home of the National Training Center, it was for many French players the opportunity to play in front of their friends and family.

-Mathieu was given a wild card to enter the main draw in Paris, where, although he had never reached the quarter-finals, he had played several great matches, including a dramatic fourth round against Andre Agassi in 2002 (which he lost 4-6, 3-6, 6-3, 6-3, 6-3) and a tough showdown against Rafael Nadal in 2006 (5-7, 6-4, 6-4, 6-4).
-This time, he started the tournament by coming back from two sets down against Bjorn Phau (2-6, 4-6, 6-4, 6-3, 6-0) to reach the second round, where Isner was waiting for him.
+Mathieu was given a wild card to enter the main draw in Paris, where, although he had never reached the quarter-finals, he had played several great matches, including a dramatic fourth round against Andre Agassi in 2002 (which he lost 4-6, 3-6, 6-3, 6-3, 6-3) and a tough third round showdown against Rafael Nadal in 2006 (5-7, 6-4, 6-4, 6-4).
+This time, he started the tournament by coming back from two-sets-to-love down against Bjorn Phau (2-6, 4-6, 6-4, 6-3, 6-0) to reach the second round, where Isner was waiting for him.

 “I don’t know what to say, it was a crazy match, I can’t believe I won,” said the Frenchman after the match.

 “I had only started competing again in February, and even a few weeks before Roland-Garros, I thought that playing on clay would be physically difficult,’ recalled Mathieu, in an interview given to the French Federation in 2020.
-“After winning the first match in five sets, I thought ‘Wow, it’s incredible that I managed to play that long, but will I recover on time for the second round?’.
+“After winning the first match in five sets, I thought, ‘Wow, it’s incredible that I managed to play that long, but will I recover on time for the second round?’.
 In some way, I was lucky to play Isner, as I knew there wouldn’t be many long rallies.”

-In the following round, down two sets to love against Marcel Granollers, Mathieu would pull out a last great effort to level the score, but he would run out of fuel in the fifth set (6-4, 6-4, 1-6, 4-6, 6-1).
+In the following round, down two-sets-to-love against Marcel Granollers, Mathieu would pull out a last great effort to level the score, but he would run out of fuel in the fifth set (6-4, 6-4, 1-6, 4-6, 6-1).
 He would finish 2012 as world No 59.
 In the following years though, he would not manage to get back into the top 50.
 He would play in Roland-Garros for the last time in 2017 as world No 120, but this time he wouldn’t be invited into the main draw.
-Having made his way through the qualifying draw, he would be defeated in the first round by world No 12, David Goffin (6-2, 6-2, 6-2).
+Having made his way through the qualifying draw, he would be defeated in the first round by world No 12 David Goffin (6-2, 6-2, 6-2).